agileoPL/ng-flexy/README.md

 # @ng-flexy

-Flexy components and tools to build Angular 8+ applications
+Flexy components and tools to build Angular 8+ applications.

 ## Modules